 - Planning will provide opportunities to link with other areas of the curriculum e.g. English, Maths and PSHCE

 All children also have access to sporting extra-curricular clubs throughout the year and are encouraged to develop their sports skills by attending these.
 Alongside after school clubs, we also have a designated Sports Crew who work alongside Mrs. Moore and Miss Banks to plan sports events both inside and outside of the school.
-The Sports Crew help facilitate lunch time clubs for EYFS and Year 1 and Year 2 to Year 6 with the aim of increasing physical activity for all.

 The intended impact of our curriculum is to provide children with positive experiences in sport to promote a healthy and physical life for now and the future.
 We ensure our curriculum is progressive and allows children to develop fundamental skills and apply them to a range of sports and activities, continually building on their schema.
 They are provided with the skills to plan, perform and evaluate their performances, often in pairs and small groups helping develop their communication skills and develop the quality and effectiveness of their work.
 Children are provided with opportunities to participate in a wide range of sport and exercise to enhance their experiences in physical activity.
 Children develop an in-depth subject specific vocabulary through high-quality teaching and experiences.